cwgoes/pluranimity.org/_posts/2019-02-25-comparative-advantages-distributed-ledgers.md

 Why develop distributed ledgers<sup>[1](#1)</sup>?

 For the purposes of this analysis, let distributed ledgers be state transition functions {% ihighlight haskell %} F :: (S, T) -> S {% endihighlight %} executed in a consensus algorithm<sup>[2](#2)</sup> by a distributed set {% ihighlight haskell %} P {% end ihighlight %} of parties with arbitrary state complexity<sup>[3](#3)</sup>, unbounded transaction throughput<sup>[4](#4)</sup>, perfect censorship resistance<sup>[5](#5)</sup>, bandwidth-inexpensive queryability<sup>[6](#6)</sup>, oracle access to elapsed time<sup>[7](#7)</sup>, and private data / public ruleset segmentation<sup>[8](#8)</sup>.
 None of these properties are yet satisfactorily provided by existing implementations, but we have reason to expect they may be in time (see references).
-The present developmental efforts justifiably focus on satisficing these properties, in of itself a challenging and interesting task - but assume we largely succeed - what then?
+The present developmental efforts justifiably focus on satisficing these properties, in of itself a challenging and engrossing task - but assume we largely succeed - what then?

 In this post, I outline five broad areas of systems design where I think we have reason to believe that distributed ledgers may increase the available component set for mechanism designers and thereby enable the creation of radically different systems from what we have today: public commons, benevolent totalitarianism, polycentric law, threshold commitment, and contingent payment.
-For each area, I explain the system reference class, why we might benefit from such systems, and in what way distributed ledgers may provide an advantage, then attempt to articulate & address the best arguments against desirability and feasibility.
+For each area, I explain the system reference class, why we might benefit from such systems, and in what way distributed ledgers may provide a significant advantage, then attempt to articulate & address the best arguments against desirability and feasibility.

 ### Public Commons